michaelyoungstrom/NFLCombineDB/README.md

 Create a new player:

 - Click the New Player button
-- If prompted with options, click the Player button
 - Enter the desired player information and click Save

 Create new statistics: